 - 2 cups (12 ounces) semisweet chocolate chips

 - 40 large marshmallows

-- In a microwave, melt chocolate chips and oil.
-Stir until smooth.
+- 1. In a microwave, melt chocolate chips with oil; stir until smooth.

 - 2. Thread two marshmallows onto each pop stick.
 Dip marshmallows in melted chocolate, turning to coat; allow excess to drip off.
 Roll in toppings as desired.
 Place on waxed paper-lined baking sheets; refrigerate until set.
 Yield: 20 servings.

 1 serving: 136 calories, 6g fat (3g saturated fat), 0 cholesterol, 13mg sodium, 22g carbohydrate (17g sugars, 1g fiber), 1g protein.

 "Why not roll them in graham cracker crumbs after they have been coated with chocolate?
 Instant S'Mores!"

 "It was AMAZING!!!!!!!!!!!!!"